iamtosi/ScrollWheelMediaController/README.md

 ## Notes
 - p.py must stay running in the background.
-- Works best with YouTube, SoundCloud, and other media sites.
+- Works with YouTube/Music only.
 - Only affects active Chrome tab with audio/video.